+9.1.0 Introduction

-9.1. .0 Introduction What c onstitution defines Rationale for good constitution 1.
-2. 3.
-4. Objectives of the group/Water User Committee Organizational structure with committees and officials Who has authority to make decisions on behalf of the group What funds can be used for and how they should be accounted for Help the group/Water User Committee to realize its objectives Protect individual interests within the context of serving the group objectives Minimize risk to the project from authoritarian or weak leadership Provide systems of accountability to the membership 5.
-6. How to elect leaders and how long they can stay in office How often meetings should be held and how 5.
-Make the group operate efficiently 6.
-Minimize conflicts by being clear on rules and procedures 7. they should be conducted How the constitution can be changed
+What c onstitution defines Rationale for good constitution 1.
+Objectives of the group/Water User Committee Help the group/Water User Committee to realize its 2.
+Organizational structure with committees and officials objectives 2.
+Protect individual interests within the context of 3.
+Who has authority to make decisions on serving the group objectives behalf of the group 3.
+Minimize risk to the project from authoritarian or 4.
+What funds can be used for and how they weak leadership should be accounted for 4.
+Provide systems of accountability to the membership 5.
+How to elect leaders and how long they can 5.
+Make the group operate efficiently stay in office Minimize conflicts by being clear on rules and 6.
+How often meetings should be held and how they should be conducted procedures 7.
+How the constitution can be changed